UjemnyGH/SearchFilesTool/README.md

     -i  |   --include   -   List of included extensions (write all in one parameter separated by space eg. ... -i \".ext .ex2 .etc\" or left blank to search through everything)\n"
     -s  |   --silent    -   Disable all info about file
 ```

+## How to start using
+> 1. Clone repository (git clone https://github.com/UjemnyGH/SearchFilesTool.git) or download zip <br>
+> 2. Use SearchFilesTool<br>
+> 3. (optional) You can add executable to /bin folder (on linux) or as environment dependency (for windows) for wider usage

+And as always stay sharp and have fun!